Images

 Summary

-It's probably going to take more than a fresh powertrain option to revitalise DS 3 sales in our market.
+It's probably going to take more than a fresh powertrain option though, to revitalise DS 3 sales in our market.
 But this clever Hybrid unit certainly represents a step in the right direction.

 + More